Alps709/Alps709/README.md

 # About me
 My name is Anton Le Prevost-Smith.
-I'm a 24 year old software engineer and game developer who has a bachelors degree in Software Engineering (Game Programming) from Media Design School.
+I'm a 24 year old software engineer and game programmer working at A44 Games.
+I have a bachelors degree in Software Engineering (Game Programming) from Media Design School.

 I love working with other people to solve problems and make some pretty cool things - such as games!